g2crowd/devops-interview/README.md

 ## Access Provided
 1. **AWS Account:**
-   - Read-only access to the G2 Sandbox AWS account console.
+   - Read-only access to the G2 devops-sandbox AWS account console.

 2. **GitHub Repository:**
    - Admin access to the GitHub repository named `devops-interview`.
    - The repository will contain AWS keys stored as secrets.

 ## Steps to Complete the Challenge

 1. **Set Up EKS Cluster:**
    - Use Terraform to create an EKS cluster in AWS.
+   - IMPORTANT: all AWS resources must be creates in us-east-1 region (Virginia)

 2. **Configure Nginx Web Server:**
    - Deploy an Nginx container in the EKS cluster that serves the "Welcome to G2" page.